Santos Escobar: New Legado Del Fantasma (2023–2026)

-At Crown Jewel, Escobar cost Rey Mysterio, the United States Championship after he snatched away a brass knuckles from a member of Logan Paul's entourage and left it on the ring while chasing Paul's entourage away only for Paul to use it on Rey to win the match.
-On the November 10 episode of SmackDown, Escobar was accused by Carlito, who returned to WWE at Fastlane as a new LWO member, for leaving the brass knuckles at the side of the ring at Crown Jewel.
-After Carlito's match with Bobby Lashley, Escobar attacked Rey as Rey was checking on Carlito, turning heel and leaving the LWO in the process.
-On the following week's episode of SmackDown, Escobar entered the arena using the Legado del Fantasma theme.
-He chastised Rey for not sticking with him while kicking Vega, Wilde and Del Toro from Legado del Fantasma.
-A match between Carlito and Escobar was announced for Survivor Series: WarGames.
-A day before the event, Escobar took out Carlito in the ring and backstage.
-Dragon Lee saved Carlito from Escobar and SmackDown General Manager Nick Aldis allowed Lee to face Escobar as Carlito's replacement at Survivor Series: WarGames, which Escobar won.
-On the December 1 episode of SmackDown, Escobar defeated Wilde and continued attacking him after the match, with Lee coming out to save Wilde.
-It was later announced that Lee will face Escobar in a United States Championship #1 Contender Tournament the following week, which was won by Escobar.
-In the semifinals, Escobar defeated Bobby Lashley after interference from Los Lotharios (Humberto Carrillo and Angel Garza), with Escobar dubbing the group as the "Legado World Order".
-Escobar lost to Kevin Owens in the finals at SmackDown: New Year's Revolution on January 5, 2024.
+At Crown Jewel on November 4, Escobar accidentally cost Rey the United States Championship after snatching away brass knuckles from a member of Logan Paul's entourage and left it on the ring while chasing off Paul's entourage, allowing Paul to use it on Rey to win the title.
+On the November 10 episode of SmackDown, Escobar was accused by Carlito, the newest member of the LWO, for leaving the brass knuckles on the ring.
+After Carlito's match with Lashley, Escobar attacked Rey as he was checking on Carlito, turning heel and leaving the LWO.
+The following week, he kicked out Vega, Wilde and Del Toro from Legado del Fantasma.
+Escobar was set to face Carlito at Survivor Series: WarGames on November 25, but injured Carlito's arm the day before the event, leading to Dragon Lee replacing him; Escobar won the match.
+On the December 8 episode of SmackDown, Escobar defeated Lee in the first round of a tournament to determine the number one contender for the United States Championship at the Royal Rumble.